lisdude/CreaturesStuff/Misc/README.md

 ## Other Stuff
-- `RebuildCreatures2Registry.cmd` deletes existing Creatures 2 registry entries and adds a minimum set to run the game.
-This has mildly handy configuration variables for the Blueberry4$ cheat by default and setting MaxNorns.
-You probably won't ever need to use this file unless you're experimenting with, and horribly breaking, Creatures 2.
+- `RebuildCreatures1Registry.cmd` deletes existing Creatures 1 registry entries and adds a a minimum set to run the game.
+It also incorporates the tools fix, so no need to run FixC1Tools.cmd or use the 'Remaster Patch'.
+Also has an option for the 'doctor' cheat.
-- `RebuildCreatures1Registry.cmd` is the Creatures 1 version of the above.
-Deletes existing keys, adds new ones, has an option for the 'doctor' cheat.
+- `RebuildCreatures2Registry.cmd` is the same as above.
+It includes the tool fix, the Blueberry4$ cheat, and setting MaxNorns.
-- `FixRegistryWINE.cmd` is the same thing as the regular registry fix except it hardcodes the path and removes some incompatible flags.
-Mainly intended for the macOS guide.
+- `RebuildCreatures3Registry.cmd` is the Creatures 3 / Docking Station version of the above.
 - `machine.cfg` is a pre-configured machine.cfg for a dual install of Creatures 3 and Docking Station in WINE.
 Mainly intended for the macOS guide.
 - `minicaos` is the official CAOS command line script modified to have a history.
 - `FixC1Tools.cmd` enables older tools to find Creatures 1.
 This is essentially the 'Remaster Patch' without the need for an executable.